-He is currently working in the Collaborative Systems Laboratory, co-supervised by Stacey Scott and Ed Lank.
+He worked with the Collaborative Systems Laboratory, co-supervised by Stacey Scott and Ed Lank.
 His primary research interest is Human-Computer Interaction and its applications in interactive surfaces, particularly in the use of animation and other visual elements in interface design to better attract and guide novice users.
 In his spare time he also makes awesome coffee and casual games.

 This project investigated the ways collocated players communicated with each other during a co-op shooting game.
 Several strategies were used to quickly establish mutual grounding of the situation, e.g., the location of an enemy/item.
 Some design recommendations were proposed to better support this genre of games.